Dia Azzawi: Life and career

-Dia al-Azzawi was born in al-Fadhil, a neighborhood in Baghdad, in 1939 and the third of ten children.
+Dia al-Azzawi was born in al-Fadhil, a neighborhood in Baghdad, in 1939, and was the third of ten children.
 His father was a grocer in the city center.

 Azzawi studied archaeology at the College of Arts in Baghdad, graduating in 1962.
 Later, he studied at the Institute of Fine Arts under the guidance of Iraqi artist Hafidh al-Droubi.
 He studied topics about ancient Iraq as well as classical European painting.
 Azzawi explains, "This contrast meant that I was working with European principles, but at the same time, using my heritage as part of my work."
 His exposure to archaeology would influence him as an artist, drawing inspiration from the ancient myths of Gilgamesh and Imam Husayn, a revered Muslim figure and grandson of Muhammad, the Prophet of Islam.
 Azzawi continued to study art at the Institute and graduated in 1964.

 In the 1950s, Azzawi began working with Iraqi artist Faeq Hassan, who was involved with the Baghdadi arts group known as the Pioneers.
 This group aimed to combine traditional and contemporary Iraqi art.
 During this period, he began to develop his own aesthetic and was inspired by Iraq's history.

 While enrolled at art school, he joined a local art group known as the Impressionists, founded by his professor Hafidh al-Droubi in 1953.
 While Azzawi was not particularly drawn to impressionism as a style, the group encouraged artists to experiment with different styles and also to pursue local themes as subject matter.
 Through his involvement in this group, he began to explore Arab cultural history and mythology, which became recurring themes in his work.
 He continued his involvement in Iraq's arts community by joining the Baghdad Modern Art Group, founded by the artist and intellectual Shakir Hassan Al Said in 1951, and later the New Vision Group, for which Azzawi wrote the manifesto, published in a Baghdad newspaper in 1968.

 During a turbulent political period in Iraq, Azzawi served as a reservist in the Iraqi army from 1966 to 1973, where he witnessed many atrocities.
 Through this experience, he learned that he needed to speak for those who had no voice.
 Several of his works are expressly designed to give a voice to those who have been silenced through war and conflict.

 He worked as a director of the Iraqi Antiquities Department in Baghdad (1968–76) and artistic director of the Iraqi Cultural Centre in London, where he arranged a number of exhibitions.
 He was the inaugural editor of the magazine Ur (1978–1984), a provocative new journal published by the Iraqi Cultural Centre in London.
 He was also the editor of Fanon Arabiya (1981–2) and a member of the editorial board of the scholarly journal MA wakif.